dai-anna/AWSCloud-TweetGenerator/scripts/README.md

-This directory contains the working scripts to fetch trending hastags and scrape tweets.
+This directory contains the working scripts for the application.